maxjustus/sinatra-authentication/readme.markdown

 ## Deprecations
 * All database adapters now store created_at as a Time object.

+## Known issues
+* First user in database is not properly recognized as site admin when using MongoDB.
+  > Proposed fix: add site_admin_email option when initialization functionality is added

 ## Roadmap

 * Move database adapter initialization, along with auto configuration of sinbook and rack flash functionality into a Sinatra::SinatraAuthentication.init(args) method